 Annuity Contracts VS. Bankruptcy Law in Arizona

 Financial planning is difficult, but important.
 Many people of Arizona don’t understand the importance of saving money for the future, or the concept of financial planning.
 As lawyers, when we are saying “financial planning,” we are talking about long-term, the future.
 What are you going to do when retire?
 You can not just depend on social security.
 How about the college education of your kids?
 What if you want to travel the world?
 How long will your life savings maintain you while you are retire?
 There are is a lot of unforeseen situations in the future, and a variety of “what if’s.”
 For those who are prepare financially for the future, who have a financial plan for retirement mostly like obtain an annuity.
 Here is a what if situation, “What if you need to file bankruptcy, will that include losing your annuity?”
-My AZ Lawyers has a clarification on that “what if.”
+The Mesa bankruptcy law firm, My AZ Lawyers, has a clarification on that “what if.”

 What is an Annuity?